SuhailParmar/MotorwayTweetConverter/Readme.md

 ```

 Will be broken down by the day, time, year, the motorway, the junction, the id, the nearest city, the reason etc.

+The aim is to have the rabbit listener run on a seperate thread to the mining aspect.